calcom/docker/README.md

 ## Requirements

 Make sure you have `docker` & `docker compose` installed on the server / system.
+Both are installed by most docker utilities, including Docker Desktop and Rancher Desktop.

 Note: `docker compose` without the hyphen is now the primary method of using docker-compose, per the Docker documentation.